Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Applications of main exit point bounds

-We apply the exit point upper bounds from Section \ref{SExBd} to obtain fluctuation upper bounds for the geodesics in the bulk, and speed upper bounds for the distributional convergence of the LPP increments and the competition interface direction.
+We apply some results from Section \ref{SExBd} to obtain fluctuation upper bounds for the geodesics in the bulk, and speed bounds for the distributional convergence of the LPP increments and the competition interface direction.